wasi-master/rich-rst/README.md

 - Fix a but where the error message wasn't parsed properly and therefore the parser crashed
 - Fix system messages showing up twice
 - Fix math blocks not having new lines

+## [1.1.0]

+### New Features

+- Add support for acronym
+- Add support for attribution
+- Add support for citations and citation references
+- Add support for decoration
+- Add support for footers
+- Add support for headers
+- Add support for footnotes
+- Add support for more elements in definition lists and improve formatting
+- Add subscript and superscript support for some letters and symbols
+- Add support for pending
+- Add support for raw

+- Add custom default lexer support
+- Add support for guessing the lexer
+### CLI

+- Add code theme argument
+- Add support for html output

+### Docs

+- Add demos to the demos folder
+- Specify that caption is not possible
+- Specify that figures are not supported

+### Bugs

+- Fix a bug where newlines weren't replaced with spaces as they should be
+- Also get lexer name from format for literal codeblocks